NXIVM ‘cult’ leader Keith Raniere sentenced to 120 years in prison

 Jurors heard a recording of Raniere questioning the legitimacy of age of consent laws.

-The girl’s parents, from Mexico, were NXIVM believers and sent her and her older sister into to the upstate New York community where they were abused by Raniere, trial evidence showed.
+The girl’s parents, from Mexico, were NXIVM believers and sent her and her older sister into to the Upstate New York community, where they were abused by Raniere, trial evidence showed.

 The older sister testified at the trial that she was a prisoner in a room in her family’s home for two years because Raniere told them she needed it to cleanse herself of bad habits that were poisoning the community.